Upgrading on Linux using the unified product installer

 Ensure that your environment meets the requirements discussed in Preparing for a Linux or UNIX upgrade using the unified product installer.

-The task of running SQL Update scripts, which was necessary in the past for any upgrade to a TrueSight Server Automation patch or service pack, is no longer required during an upgrade.
+As of BMC Server Automation 8.6 SP1, the task of running SQL Update scripts, which was necessary in the past for any upgrade to a BMC Server Automation patch or service pack, is no longer required during an upgrade.
 The database upgrade is now handled internally by the unified product installer, which was introduced in version 8.6.

-To upgrade TrueSight Server Automation using the unified product installer
+To upgrade BMC Server Automation using the unified product installer

 Prior to upgrading your production environment, it is best practice to test the upgrade in a duplicated environment.